kasteway/Customer_Churn_Classification/README.md

                   •	      Feature Engineering

-2. SKLearn to implement various classification models.
+2. SKLearn to implement various classification models
 3. Matplotlib and Seaborn to visualize the data and model outputs.